 Link Housing Association is one of the largest organisations of its kind in Scotland.

-It provides quality housing management services to more than 6,500 tenants in social rented accommodation - both general needs and sheltered housing.
+It provides quality housing management services to over 7,000 tenants in social rented accommodation - both general needs and sheltered housing.

 Its Customer Service Centre manages customer enquiries, rent arrears, billing and income collection services.